GUINEA CONAKRY, LIBERIA & SIERRA LEONE

-The freed slaves coming from the Americas developed the powerful Krio culture.
-Between Liberia and Sierra Leone, we will discover the discover the Krio culture’s places where the power lays, the metaphysical symbols of the unique architecture of wood and stone.
+Freed slaves from the Americas developed the powerful Krio culture.
+Between Liberia and Sierra Leone, we will experience Krio culture, its metaphysical symbols and unique stone and wood architecture.

 DAY 2: THE CAPITAL (140 Km, driving time 4 hr)